 Finish: Barley, dry smoke and pepper.

 While I usually shy away from non-age statement bottles I have to admit this one really is fabulous!
 The Bottle is very different from the classic Bunnahabhain range, which have a relatively light peat influence.
-The bottle combines the heaver peat tones associated with some of the southern Islay distilleries, like Lagavulin with the delicate and soft sherry influence characteristic of Bunnahabhain.
-I highly recommend this bottle!
+The bottle combines the heaver peat tones associated with some of the southern islay single malts distilleries, like Lagavulin with the delicate and soft sherry influence characteristic of Bunnahabhain.
+I highly recommend this bottle of whisky!

 An Cladach, meaning 'The Shore' in Scots Gaelic, was released as a travel retail exclusive by Islay's Bunnahabhain.
-Like their Classic 12, it is a beautiful example of their traditional un-peated and sherried maritime palate.
+Like their Classic 12 year old whisky, it is a beautiful example of their traditional un-peated and sherried maritime palate.
 At 50% ABV, un-coloured and un-chillfiltered, it is an example of Bunnahabhain's unsullied character.

 Nose: Rich smells of almond, seaweed and dried fruit, with hints of vanilla and damp oak.